 CODE OF CIVIL PROCEDURE IN THE CAYMAN ISLANDS

-Since the Cayman Islands are considered a British Overseas Territory, the United Kingdom has the authority to extend the applicability of certain laws to the territory by an Order in the Council.
+Since the Cayman Islands are considered British Overseas Territory, the United Kingdom has the authority to extend the applicability of specific laws to the territory through an Order in the Council.
+Click here for information on How The Central Authority Works in Cayman Islands.

 BACKGROUND

 The Cayman Islands’ courts defer to precedents set by courts in other common law countries, including the United Kingdom, where there is no binding precedent from those courts in the matter at hand.
-Cayman Islands courts are unlikely to disagree with the UK Supreme Court on matters of common law unless there is a clear discrepancy between the two branches of government or a significant disagreement in public policy.
+Cayman Islands courts are unlikely to disagree with the UK Supreme Court on common law issues unless there is an apparent discrepancy between the two branches of government or a significant disagreement in public policy.
 The Judicial Committee of the Privy Council of the United Kingdom has the final say on appeals from the Cayman Islands courts.
+Click here for How the Hague Convention Simplifies International Process Service.

 This means that many areas of Cayman Islands law are identical to or very close to English law, notably regarding the most fundamental aspects of both systems: the law of contracts, torts, equitable principles, trusts, corporations, and insolvency.
-Despite the close relationship between the two legal systems, Cayman Islands law differs significantly from English law in a number of key areas.
+Despite the close relationship between the two legal systems, Cayman Islands law differs significantly from English law in several key areas.
 These include, in particular, the specialized areas of company and insolvency law that have evolved independently to help make the Cayman Islands a leading jurisdiction for international financial services.
+Click here for information on How To Identify A Good Process Service Agency.

 THE COURT SYSTEM IN THE CAYMAN ISLANDS

 The Grand Court's Civil Division, Family Division, Admiralty Division, and Financial Services Division handle most of the court's civil caseload.
 The Financial Services Division handles most cases involving disputes over foreign financial services.
-Certain actions under the Companies Act (including all winding-up proceedings), all proceedings to enforce foreign judgments and arbitral awards, and most actions for breach of contract or duty by or against a professional services provider must be brought before the Financial Services Division.
+Specific actions under the Companies Act (including all winding-up proceedings), all proceedings to enforce foreign judgments and arbitral awards, and most actions for breach of contract or duty by or against a professional services provider must be brought before the Financial Services Division.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked.

 In the Financial Services Division of the Grand Court, the judge assigned to a case at the start is often the same judge who hears the case through to trial.
-As a result, the trial and any interlocutory petitions will be presided over by the same judge.
+As a result, the same judge will preside over the prosecution and any interlocutory petitions.
 That way, you may become very well-versed in the case.

 FILINGS AND PROCEEDINGS IN THE COURTS